-Component #1: Teacher Performance and Practice (40%)
+Component #1: Teacher Performance and Practice (40 %)

 The Teacher Performance and Practice component is a comprehensive review of teaching practice conducted through multiple observations, which are evaluated against a standards- based rubric.
-It comprises 40% of the summative rating.
+It comprises 40 % of the summative rating.
 Following observations, evaluators provide teachers with specific feedback to identify strong practice, to identify teacher development needs and to tailor support to meet those needs.

-Teacher Practice Framework - CCT Rubric for Effective Teaching 2017
+Teacher Practice Framework- CCT Rubric for Effective Teaching 2014:

-The CCT Rubric for Effective Teaching 2017, is available on the SEED website and represents the most important skills and knowledge that teachers need to demonstrate in order to prepare students to be career, college, and civic ready.
-The rubric was developed, revised, and validated through the collaborative efforts of the CSDE, representatives from the Regional Educational Service Centers (RESCs), the Connecticut Association of Schools (CAS), the two statewide teachers' unions and teachers and school leaders with experience in using the observation instrument.
-The validation process included a fairness review to ensure that the rubric language is free of bias and equally applicable to teachers of all grade levels, content areas, and teaching assignments.
-Focus panels and surveys provided a quantitative and qualitative analysis of the rubric at the domain, indicator, attribute, and behavioral progression level.
-The CCT Rubric for Effective Teaching 2017 is aligned with the Connecticut Core of Teaching and includes references to Connecticut Core Standards and other content standards.
-The CCT Rubric for Effective Teaching 2017 is organized into four domains, each with three indicators.
+The CCT Rubric for Effective Teaching 2014, is available on the SEED website and represents the most important skills and knowledge that teachers need to demonstrate in order to prepare students to be career, college and civic ready.
+The rubric was revised through the collaborative efforts of the CSDE, representatives from the Regional Educational Service Centers (RESCs), the Connecticut Association of Schools (CAS), the two statewide teachers' unions and teachers and school leaders with experience in using the observation instrument.
+The CCT Rubric for Effective Teaching 2014 is aligned with the Connecticut Core of Teaching and includes references to Connecticut Core Standards and other content standards.
+The CCT Rubric for Effective Teaching 2014 is organized into four domains, each with three indicators.
 Forty percent of a teacher's final annual summative rating is based on his/her performance across all four domains.
 The domains represent essential practice and knowledge and receive equal weight when calculating the summative Performance and Practice rating.